Sandeepsubramaniyan/To-do-app/README.md

     1.Run this command to start the backend server in the [backend] directory: [python manage.py runserver] (You have to run this command while you are sourced into the virtual environment and address will be http://127.0.0.8000
     2.Run this command to start the frontend development server in the [frontend] directory: [npm install] (This will start the frontend on the adddress localhost:3000)

-# Application is Built With

-    React - A progressive JavaScript framework.
-    Python - A programming language that lets you work quickly and integrate systems more effectively.
-    Django - A high-level Python Web framework that encourages rapid development and clean, pragmatic design.

-  # Creator Credit
-  This demo app was originally built for a scotch.io (acquired in 2020 by DigitalOcean) article by Jordan Irabor